How To Compare Re-Roof Estimates

 Photo credit: Shutterstock

+Flashings need to be properly installed to prevent leaks at intersections and protrusions.
 The type of metal used (aluminum, copper, or galvanized steel) and its thickness can impact the longevity and cost.
-Flashings need to be properly installed to prevent leaks at intersections and protrusions.
+Stainless steel and copper are excellent choices for long-lasting durability and corrosion resistance.
+Aluminum and galvanized steel can also be suitable options in less harsh environments, but they may require more maintenance.
 The role of wall flashings cannot be emphasized enough; flashing plays a crucial role in maintaining the overall integrity of the roof.

 8. Pipe Flashings